matevz-hvalica11/WeatherApp/README.md

 ## 🌦️ Weather App

-A dynamic, modern weather application built with WeatherAPI, developed in Visual Studio 2022, and deployed to the Cloud.
+A dynamic, modern weather application built with WeatherAPI, developed in Visual Studio, and deployed to the Cloud.

 ## 🚀 Project Origin